CDarryl/vlsi-f24-lab-3-CDarryl/README.md

 </table>

 It is common to utilize different tools for different stages of the design flow.
 This is possible because the tools typically can write out to common interchange file formats that can be consumed by other vendors’ tools, or they provide utilities such that files can be converted to different formats.
 For example, a design may use Synopsys *VCS* for simulation, Cadence *Genus* and *Innovus* for synthesis and place-and-route, respectively, and Mentor *Calibre* for DRC and LVS.

 Unfortunately, at the moment, CalPoly does not have licenses or support for industrial VLSI tools.
-We will be using Open Source tools, which provide some of the functionality of the full industrial versions.
+We will be using open source tools, which provide some of the functionality of the full industrial versions.
+The open source simulator we are using is CVC64; the open source viewer is GTKWave.

 ### Hammer
 In this course we will use an ASIC design framework developed at Berkeley called Hammer.
 Hammer abstracts away tool- (Cadence, Synopsys, Mentor, etc.) and technology- (TSMC, Intel, etc.) specific considerations away from ASIC design.
 The philosophy of Hammer aims to maximize reusability of design intent between projects that may have differently underlying tool infrastructures and target different process technologies.
 Documentation about Hammer philosophy and usage is at Hammer [website](hammer-vlsi.readthedocs.io).